Dixie Classic (basketball tournament)

 The Classic consisted of three rounds.
 In the first round the four North Carolina schools would each play a visiting team.
 The winners of the first-round game would advance in the winners' bracket and the losers would advance in the losers' bracket.
 Each day would have four games played until the third and final day when a champion would be crowned.
 No team from outside North Carolina ever won the Classic.

 The tournament came to an end after a point-shaving scandal in 1961 involving players from both North Carolina State and North Carolina.
+The point-shaving scandal in question would ultimately be a part of the greater 1961 NCAA University Division men's basketball gambling scandal led by former NBA player Jack Molinas.
 The Big Four schools later participated in the Big Four Tournament from 1971 to 1981.